taras/georgia/README.md

 3. Generate comment on PR to expose package with `Danger/JS`.

 ## Notes
-- When two commits happen too quickly one after the other, NPM will accidentally publish the latest commit twice and return an error.
-This is better than the alternative in case th
 ### sha-version
   - `checkout` with ref arg, `head_ref` to ensure we get the latest commit of pull request.
   - removed the `skip -1` tag to get the correct SHA.